justwriteclick/docslikecode/_learn/5-cd-for-docs.md

 ## CICD: Deploy a Hugo Project using Netlify

-Once you have a Hugo site working locally, you can set up continous deployment on Netlify with a free account.
+Once you have a Hugo site working locally, you can set up continuous deployment on Netlify with a free account.

 1. [Sign up for free first](https://app.netlify.com/signup).
 1. Next, go to https://app.netlify.com/.